dekuNukem/RGBeeb/README.md

 I then ran power cables to connect all the rails together, 5V, GND, and -5V.

-If making your own, make sure the cable you use is thick enough to carry at least 2A of current, and double check for shorts between 5V and GND, and make sure the exposed conductor is not shorting on nearby traces and components.
+If making your own, make sure the cable is thick enough to carry at least 2A of current.
+Double check for shorts between 5V and GND, and the exposed conductor is not touching nearby traces and components.

 I also soldered the keyboard header on the back side.

 ![Alt text](photos/power.jpeg)

-This way, the power can be plugged into ATX4VC, and keyboard ribbon cable can exit through the hole on the ATX plate so it won't block the backlight.

 ## Putting it all together

 Time to finally put everything together!

-I fed the floppy and power cable through the hole in the adapter plate, and screwed it in.
+I fed the floppy and power cable through the hole in the adapter plate, and mounted the motherboard.

 ![Alt text](photos/back.jpeg)